 Vaccines Affecting Blood Glucose Levels:

-As the vaccines cause symptoms of illness, it can lead to high glucose levels, so it is important to monitor the blood glucose levels carefully for 48 hours after vaccination.
+As vaccines cause symptoms of illness and can lead to high glucose levels, it is important to monitor the blood glucose levels carefully for 48 hours after vaccination.
 Also, stay hydrated and have a sick day plan ready as people with diabetes show few side effects and minor effects on blood sugar levels.

 Diabetic Medications Affecting the Vaccine: